 During your child’s school physical, any changes in family medical history and your child’s medical history will be discussed.
 Your child’s height and weight will be recorded to ensure that they are on the right track in development.
 Blood pressure, vision, heart function, and other vitals will also be checked.
 A physician will also ensure that your child is up-to-date on mandatory vaccinations required to attend school.
 A school physical is a great opportunity for a child’s emotional, physical, and social needs to be addressed.
 This might include discussing questions about depression, drinking, smoking, drugs, and sexual activity.

 The main focus of a school physical is to ensure your child’s overall health and detect any conditions that can prohibit them from attending school.
 If your child’s results come back normal, no further treatment may be recommended.
 If there are concerns about your child’s physical or mental health, further treatment options will be discussed.

 Where to Schedule a School Physical

-A school physical can be scheduled with your primary care physician, or with a trusted physician at your local urgent care.
-If you are in the Springfield Township, you can visit Springfield Urgent Care for your child’s school physical.
+A school physical can be scheduled with your primary care physician, or with a trusted provider at your local urgent care.
 Contact our office today for more information!